snakemake/snakemake-executor-plugin-kueue/example/mpi-operator/hello-world/README.md

 You will still need to choose a storage provider for output files.
 And then:

-TODO STOPPED HERE - need to debug mount of snakefile.

 ```bash
 snakemake --cores 1 --executor kueue --jobs 1 --default-storage-provider s3 --default-storage-prefix s3://snakemake-testing-llnl --kueue-working-dir=/tmp
 ```